mia-platform/documentation/docs/libraries/create-new-library.md

 A simple documentation structure to consider all questions  can be the following:

 1. **Getting started**
-2. **Setup the local development environment**
+2. **Set up the local development environment**
 3. **Install**  - How to install/include the library.
-4. **Main example** - A little example that immediately highlights the main use of the library.
-Explained step to step.
+4. **Main example** - A little example that immediately highlights the primary features of the library, explained step to step.
 5. **Configurations** - Required configuration of environment variables and other items.
 6. **Examples** - More advanced examples, with the instruction to easy launch them
 7. **How to**
+    * Create a custom service
     * Declare routes
-    * Create a custom service
+    * Add decorators
+    * Call the other services on the Platform project
+    * See API documentation
+    * Testing
-    * ...
+    * Logging

     Each feature is explained in detail in related ./docs/feature.md” file